Joomla Configuration

 Joomla GDPR feature #2: API for extension developers

-Not only data from the Joomla core extensions (such as language preferences) you can find here but also all third party extensions can use the API to indicate what privacy-related information on the website or in cookies on your computer to find.
-This overview should give you a good idea of what you should include in the privacy statement on your website.
+Not only data from the Joomla core extensions (such as language preferences) can be found here but also all third-party extensions can indicate via the API which privacy-related information can be found on the website or in cookies on your computer.
+This overview should give you a good idea of what you should include in the privacy declaration on your website.

 User activity tracking

 Another component of the API is the User Actions Log.
-Through Components > User Actions Log you can track what each visitor on your website has modified.
+Via Components > User Actions Log, you can track what each visitor has modified on your website.

-The rules in this screen can also be exported to a .csv file with one click.
+You can also export the rules in this screen to a .csv file with a single click.

-The plugin "System - Actions Log" you can set how long the data may be stored.
+The plugin "System - Actions Log" lets you set how long the data can be kept.

 Receive an e-mail when a user activity occurs

-If you want to be actively informed as an administrator of a website, you can also use email notifications.
+If you want to be actively kept up to date as a website administrator, you can also do so by means of email notifications.

-To do this, login to the frontend of the site and go to the profile editing page (index.php?option=com_users&view=profile&layout=edit ).
+To do this, log in at the frontend of the website and go to the page to edit your profile ( index.php?option=com_users&view=profile&layout=edit ).

 You set notifications to YES and select the components you want to be notified about.
-At the moment I only select "installer" then I will receive a mail when someone (for example another administrator) installs a new extension.
+At the moment I only select "installer" then I will receive a mail when someone (e.g. another administrator) installs a new extension.

-Probably these options will also be added to the profile in the backend, but at the time of writing this is not yet the case.
+These options will probably still be added to the profile in the backend as well, but that is not yet the case at the time of writing.

 Joomla GDPR feature #3: Consent